peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 # Registration Requirements

-Media type registrations are all expected to conform to various requirements laid out in the following sections.
-Note that requirement specifics sometimes vary depending on the registration tree, again as detailed in the following sections.
+Media type registrations are expected to conform to various requirements laid out in the following sections.
+Note that specific requirements can vary depending on the registration tree.

 ## Functionality Requirement